Air Force and Anti-Aircraft Defence of Bosnia and Herzegovina: History

 The Air Force and Anti-Aircraft Defence Brigade of Bosnia and Herzegovina was formed when elements of the Army of the Federation of Bosnia and Herzegovina and the Republika Srpska Air Force were merged in 2006.

+Bosnia and Herzegovina is in talks to acquire Bayraktar TB2 drones from Turkey.

+The United States Department of State approved Bosnia and Herzegovina's requested military sale of AgustaWestland AW119 Koala latest Kx model helicopters, related equipment and services for up to five years for $100 million on May 21, 2025.